 Apprenticeship Network providers

 Apprenticeship Network providers (ANPs) are contracted by the Australian Government to provide one-stop shops for people wanting to take up an Australian Apprenticeship career path and for employers seeking to hire Australian Apprentices.

 ANPs have targeted services that provide advice and support to Australian Apprentices and employers who need additional assistance prior to contract sign-up and during training.
-Employers, schools, registered training organisations, Australian Apprentices can receive assistance from their ANP about the Australian Apprenticeship system.
+Employers, schools, registered training organisations, Australian Apprentices and trainees can receive assistance from their ANP about the Australian Apprenticeship system.

 For more information about ANPs refer to the Australian Apprenticeships website.

 A small number of Australian Apprenticeship qualifications are not delivered by any ACT registered training providers (RTOs).
 In these cases Australian Apprentices must travel interstate to undertake their structured training.

 Training is usually delivered in blocks of time and is referred to as ‘block release’ qualifications.
 Block release qualifications and the RTOs that provide training are identified on the ACT Qualifications Register.